groonga/groonga/doc/source/reference/tokenizers/token_delimit.rst

 ``delimiter``
 """""""""""""

-Split token with a specified character.
+Split token with a specified one or more characters.

 You can use one or more characters for a delimiter.